CoherentLabs/rpmalloc/README.md

-# coherent-rpmalloc - Coherent Labs' fork of the Fork Rampant Pixels Memory Allocator
+# coherent-rpmalloc - Coherent Labs' fork of the Rampant Pixels Memory Allocator
 This library provides a public domain cross platform lock free thread caching 16-byte aligned memory allocator implemented in C++.
 This version is a fork of https://github.com/rampantpixels/rpmalloc.